What does “about:blank” exactly mean? Is it malware, or a bad link?

 - Enter any URL as the page to go to when your browser starting-up.

-To fix this on other web browsers, you’ll need to take look within your “Preferences”, and the exact location depends upon the browser you’re using.
+To remove this on other web browsers, you’ll need to take look within your “Preferences”, and the exact location depends upon the browser you’re using.

 If the problem is not solved yet, try disabling any browser extensions (such as ads blocker extensions), clear the browser cache or close the browser, and re-open it.